 Medication Assisted Treatment (MAT) is an evidence-based practice that combines pharmacological interventions with substance use disorder counseling and social support.
 Although not for everyone, it is an essential part of the comprehensive array of services available to people struggling with addiction to alcohol or other drugs.
 A paradox in our field is that although we recognize addiction as a chronic, relapsing disease, some substance use disorder counselors and administrators have been reluctant to embrace new technologies for its treatment.
 At the same time, most physicians and other health care professionals receive little or no training in the treatment of addiction.
 As a result, adoption of MAT has been slow in some areas.
 We hope to see Missouri’s treatment providers educate their staff and consumers about the complete array of treatment options available to them.

-This guide for DMH providers (includes CIMOR procedures and data reporting and non-DMH providers is intended to help providers deliver treatment and supportive services to individuals with Opioid Use Disorder (OUD) under the State Targeted Response Opioid Crisis Grant (Opioid STR).
-DMH and the Opioid STR team have developed this Provider Implementation Guide to outline clear and consistent guidance with step-by-step clinical and administrative instructions on grant utilization.
+This guide for DMH providers (includes CIMOR procedures and data reporting is intended to help providers deliver treatment and supportive services to individuals with Opioid Use Disorder (OUD) under the State Opioid Response Grant (Opioid SOR).
+DMH and the Opioid SOR team have developed this Provider Implementation Guide to outline clear and consistent guidance with step-by-step clinical and administrative instructions on grant utilization.

 This guide is divided into multiple sections, as many provider staff are involved in the consumer experience and the billing process and have distinct roles.
 These sections include the following: